failk8s/failk8s-operator/README.md

 Operator to support failk8s
 ===========================

+For now the operator only handles copying of secrets to namespaces.
+The ability to inject secrets into service accounts is still coming.

 Accepts a custom resource called ``SecretCopierConfig``.
 You can create more than one of this type of resource.